 The intention of the agenda is not to approve or review all patches.
 That should happen continuously on GitHub and be handled by the larger group of Committers.

-Any community member or committer can ask that something be added to the next meeting’s agenda by logging a GitHub Issue.
-Anyone can add the item to the agenda by adding the “tsc agenda” tag to the issue.
+Any community member, Committer, or Reviewer can ask that something be added to the next meeting's agenda by logging a GitHub Issue.
+Anyone can add the item to the agenda by adding the "tsc agenda" tag to the issue.

 Prior to each TSC meeting, the moderator will share the Agenda with members of the TSC.
 TSC members can add any items they like to the agenda at the beginning of each meeting.
 The moderator and the TSC cannot veto or remove items.

 No binding votes on TSC agenda items can take place without a quorum of TSC members present in the meeting.
-Quorum is achieved when more than half of the TSC members are present.
+Quorum is achieved when more than half of the TSC members (minus non-attending members) are present.

 The TSC may invite persons or representatives from certain projects to participate in a non-voting capacity.